dheeru4u/Flicks/README.md

  The following **optional** features are implemented:

- * [ ] User can **pull-to-refresh** popular stream to get the latest movies.
+ * [Yes ] User can **pull-to-refresh** popular stream to get the latest movies.
- * [ ] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
+ * [Yes ] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
- * [ ] Improved the user interface through styling and coloring.
+ * [ Yes] Improved the user interface through styling and coloring.

  The following **bonus** features are implemented: